The Magical Revolution of the Reincarnated Princess and the Genius Young Lady: Plot

-Anisphia, the Princess who remembered her previous life at a young age, as well as her old self's intense love of magic, set off to live out her fantasies in the fantasy world she finds herself in.
-During a magical mishap, she stumbled upon a scene where her brother Algard was breaking off his engagement to his fiancée, Euphyllia.
-With Euphyllia stripped of her title as the kingdom's next monarch Anisphia offers for Euphyllia to come live and research magic with her as they plan a way to restore her good name.
+Princess Anisphia, regaining the memories of a previous life she lived in a modern world while retaining the memories of her current life at a young age, has a love of magic, despite being unable to use it herself.
+She sets off to live out her dreams in the fantasy world she finds herself growing up in.
+During a magical mishap, she stumbled upon a scene where her brother Algard has broken off his engagement to his fiancée, Lady Euphyllia.
+With Euphyllia stripped of her title as the kingdom's next Queen, Anisphia offers for Euphyllia to come live and research magic with her as an assistant.
+Fulfilling her dream of learning to use magic to fly and as a way to restore Euphyllia's good name.